 - The packed bed is equilibrated with a buffer.

-- Then the test solution (mobile phase) is eluted through the column.
+- Then, the test solution (mobile phase) is eluted through the column.

 - After that, the particles in the test sample will enter into or diffuse out of the porous gel matrix (stationary phase).

-- Thus, the separation of the particles occurs at different intervals, by following isolation and identification of the components separated.
+- Thus, the separation of the particles occurs at different intervals by following isolation and identification of the components separated.

-- It is used in protein fractionation experiments.
+- It aids in protein fractionation experiments.

-- By employing gel filtration chromatography, the molecular weight of the separated particles can be examined.
+- One could examine the molecular weight of the separated particles by employing gel filtration chromatography.